 Domestic Violence Advocacy

-The Walnut Avenue staff and volunteer advocates are available to support survivors of domestic violence (DV) .
-Our advocates are trained and certified DV peer counselors and meet you where you are, responding to the needs you wish to meet.
-We offer a safe space for survivors to talk about the challenges and barriers that impact their lives.
+Walnut Avenue Family & Women’s Center (Walnut Avenue) staff and volunteer advocates are available to support survivors of domestic violence (DV) through crisis intervention, peer counseling, safety planning, and goal setting .
+Our advocates are certified DV peer counselors and are trained to respond to individual needs.
+We offer a confidential and safe space for survivors to talk about the challenges and barriers that impact their lives and to explore options.